Infant dies after catching cold at Shaheen Bagh, mother to return for protest

 "I haven't been able to earn enough in the last month despite driving the battery rickshaw in addition to my embroidery work.
 Now with our baby's demise, we have lost everything," he said, showing a picture of little Jahaan wearing a woolen cap that read 'I Love My India'.
 A visibly disturbed Nazia said Jahaan passed away in his sleep on night of January 30 after returning from the protests.

 Nazia, who had been visiting the Shaheen Bagh demonstration everyday with Jahaan since December 18, says that he died after catching a cold that turned lethal.
 She said she didn't realise that his congestion was so severe.
-However, the doctors in the baby's death certificate have not mentioned any specific reason for the death.
+However, the baby's death certificate issued by the hospital does not mention any specific reason for the death.

 Shazia, a neighbour who was present at the couple's home, said Nazia had fought with her mother and husband to visit Shaheen Bagh everyday.
 Nazia would gather all women in the bylane outside her house so that they could together walk to the demonstration, around 2 km away.
 Sometimes, Arif would drop some of them to Shaheen Bagh on his e-rickshaw.
 Nazia said she strongly feels that the CAA and NRC are against the welfare of all communities and will join the Shaheen Bagh protests, but this time without her children.